yeshwanthPentakota/Rest-api-nodejs/README.md

 # Rest-api-nodejs

-A RESTful API example with Nodejs and Express.
+A RESTful API example with Nodejs, Express and MongoDB.

 ## Installation & Run
 # Download this project